PART 1: PRE-PRODUCTION

 With the different locations in place, I sketched out an outline for the film: 5 alternate lives of the same character, each in a different city, having all branched out at some point from a common past.
 To tie them all together and justify the documentary style of shooting, the film itself would be construed as part of a research experiment, conducted by a psychologist in a 6th world – the original world – where the means to scope and travel parallel universes had been discovered.
 This would serve as the narrative device to bookend the plot, anchor the 5 lives and provide a narrator to carry us along the way.

 The downside, though, of shooting in different countries with the same protagonist, was that I couldn’t afford to bring an actor with me everywhere I went, especially given the flexibility, time-wise, that this shoot was going to require.
 That’s originally why I came to play the character myself.
 This didn’t appeal to me at first, because I have never seen myself as an actor and I didn’t particularly want to expose myself to the charge of being a narcissist for casting myself as the lead in my own movie.
-However, it was a necessity, so I quickly just accepted it and chose to make the most of it.
+However, it was a necessity, so I quickly chose to make the most of it.
 The reassuring thing was that I knew I wouldn’t be writing scenes that really required much acting per se – it would just involve trying to be as natural as possible in doing some regular aspect of life like working, or eating, or playing sports.
 On the flipside, the advantage at doing the role myself was that I could then blur reality and fiction by drawing on my own life to build the character.

 So when came the time to actually write down exactly what lives I would be leading in these different cities, I first established what resources I could rely on in each and then sought to design a believable situation drawing on my own past.
 For instance, in London, Thomas worked at the Hawley Arms pub in Camden, and so I thought perhaps the pub could be a great location.
 When his manager agreed to the shoot, this led me to write the “London life” as one where I become a bartender – which, in itself, is completely believable.
 Back in 2010, I was a bartender in Islington.